briancbarrow/fresh-blog-v2/content/blog/tech/inertia-vs-liveview/index.md

 published: true
 ---

-So I've been messing around with Elixir and Phoenix for a little bit now, and being a web developer I have definitely played with LiveView.
+I've been messing around with Elixir and Phoenix for a little bit now, and being a web developer I have definitely played with LiveView.
 Overall my experience has been positive.
 A while back I did see this post on Bluesky from [Brian Cardarella](https://bsky.app/profile/bcardarella.bsky.social/post/3lkv6sioelc2x) highlighting [Dimitrios's blog post](https://dnlytras.com/blog/on-liveview) about their experience with LiveView.